DevDiner/advanceNFT_manualWallet/scripts/utils/README.md

 ### Step 1: Deploy Contracts & Generate Local Files

 First, you need to deploy your smart contracts to Sepolia.
-This action also generates the critical `merkle-proofs.json` file that the frontend needs.
+This action also generates the critical files that the frontend and backend need.

 1.  **Fund Your Wallet:** Ensure the wallet corresponding to your `PRIVATE_KEY` in `.env` has Sepolia ETH to pay for the contract deployment gas fees.
 2.  **Run the Sepolia Deployment Script:**